Donington Park motorway services: Geography

+The service station is adjacent to East Midlands Airport and the East Midlands Gateway freight terminal, and is some 3 mi from the Donington Park motorsport circuit, from which it takes its name.

+Structure

 The service area comprises a main building, with car parking to the north, a separate refuelling station to the east and a conservation area and lake to the south.
 The main building has a central three-story high atrium containing a food court, with flanking three-story wings to west and east containing retail outlets and other facilities on the ground floor, and the rooms of a Travelodge hotel in the upper floors.
 The main entrance to the building is from the car park to the north, whilst at the south end is an outdoor terrace overlooking the lake.